DanielPAdeCarvalho/DanielPAdeCarvalho/README.md

 ### 🌐 Connect with me

-* 📧 [Email]danielpcarvalho (at) outlook.com.br
+* 📧 Email: danielpcarvalho (at) outlook.com.br
 * 🔗 [LinkedIn](https://www.linkedin.com/in/danielpcarvalho/)

 ---

 ## Highlights of My Journey So Far

 I've had the privilege to design and build a custom-made **cryptocurrency** for a client's rewards program, diving deep into the **Ethereum Blockchain** and exploring the capabilities of **JSON-RPC API, Geth (go-ethereum), and Node.js**.
-This project further solidified our expertise in blockchain application development and tokenization.
+This project further solidified my expertise in blockchain application development and tokenization.

-I've also lead a team of engineers in a large scale migration project, transforming a legacy system to a more robust and scalable one.
+I've also led a team of engineers in a large-scale migration project, transforming a legacy system to a more robust and scalable one.
 We leveraged the power of **Go, AWS, and DynamoDB** to achieve this.

 Before stepping into the world of back-end development, I served as an IT Infrastructure Specialist for a major bank in Brazil.
 Here, I honed my skills in monitoring, troubleshooting, and maintaining networks, systems, servers, and infrastructure components.